SR-22 Insurance Explained: Costs, Requirements & How to Get It

 At-Fault Accidents Without Insurance

 If you cause an accident while driving without insurance, states typically mandate SR-22 filing to reinstate your driving privileges.
-This situation combines two serious violations: causing an accident and lacking insurance coverage to pay for damages, creating significant liability concerns.
+This situation combines two serious violations: causing an accident and lacking insurance coverage to pay for damages.
+Drivers in this category are also typically classified under high-risk driver insurance programs, which carry substantially higher premiums.

 Suspended or Revoked License

 License suspension or revocation for various reasons—including unpaid traffic tickets, failure to appear in court, or accumulation of too many points—often requires SR-22 filing for reinstatement.
-The SR-22 serves as proof that you've obtained proper insurance before getting back behind the wheel.
+Learn more about car insurance with a suspended license and what your options look like.

 Important Notice